Cindy597/msan622/final-project/README.md

   * Evaluation:
   	The lie factor of this plot is also 1 since there is no misrepresentation and the color of each box is just based on the accurate calculated Pearson correlation values; The data-density is relative low due to many empty boxes which indicate two factors are independent with each other;
   	The legend makes the data-ink lower, but I kept it since it is necessary for users to distinguish different standardized residuals level.
-The think the data-ink is good for this plot.
+I think the data-ink is good for this plot.

   * What I learned about the dataset from the visualization:
   	From the above Mosaic, we can see 'free' size and 'High' price level dresses has relatively high negative correlation, while 'free' and 'L' size  positively correlated to 'low' price